singhgautam7/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 Limiting the information captured by model to prevent overfitting.

 ### Overfitting
+- Fits too well with the training data
 - When the model performs great on the input data but poorly on the test data
 - Sufficient complex models can lead to overfitting
 - Correction for overfitting: